aretche/php-code-quality/README.md

 ### [FriendsOfPHP/PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer)

 Currently used for fixing the code.
-Fixes all files in `src` directory.
+Fixes all files in `src` directory according Symfony coding guidelines.

 This package is not used for checking (linting), because PHP_Codesniffer prints a more readable output.